Table of Contents[Hide][Show]

 Step 3 (Approximately day 2)

 Introduce a DROP of cultured cabbage juice to the meat stock and ever so gradually, increase to 2 – 3 tablespoons with each meal.
-This is made by juicing real, live sauerkraut, preferably an anaerobic sauerkraut.
+This is made by juicing real, live sauerkraut, preferably anaerobic sauerkraut.

 Increase the meat stock amount gradually as you incorporate the next steps.
 Let your baby’s reactions guide you in how slowly or fast you increase stock and cabbage juice.